fcchou/HelixMC/doc/source/tutorial.rst

 :Date: |today|

-HelixMC is a software package for Monte-Carlo (MC) simulations of DNA/RNA helices using the base-pair level model [CITE].
-This type of coarse-grained model bridges between simple elastic rod models and full-atom representations, providing a resonably sophiscated and yet computationally tractable way to model long DNA/RNA helices up to thousands and to evalute their mechanical properties of base-pair.
-HelixMC has the utility of applying external stetching and twisting forces to the terminal of the helix and measuring the end-to-end distance and the rotation of the terminal base-pair (known as `linking number`) during the process.
-This is exactly what has been done in recent single-molecule tweezers experiments [CITE], making HelixMC a powerful tool for direct simulation of these experiments.
+HelixMC is a software package for Monte-Carlo (MC) simulations of DNA/RNA helices using the base-pair (bp) level model [R1]_.
+This type of coarse-grained model bridges between simple elastic rod models and full-atom representations, providing a resonably sophiscated and yet computationally tractable way to model long DNA/RNA helices up to thousands and to evalute their mechanical properties of bp.
+HelixMC has the utility of applying external stetching and twisting forces to the terminal of the helix and measuring the end-to-end distance and the rotation of the terminal bp (known as `linking number`) during the process.
+This is exactly what has been done in recent single-molecule tweezers experiments [R2]_, making HelixMC a powerful tool for direct simulations of these experiments.

 HelixMC is coded in Python in an object-oriented fashion.
 Some core computations are speeded up by wrapping in C++ codes using scipy.weave.
-Therefore HelixMC provides a framework that is easy to use and extend, as well as being resonable fast when it comes to large-scale computations.
+Therefore HelixMC provides a framework that is easy to use and to extend, as well as being resonable fast when it comes to large-scale computations.

-This tutorial demonstrates how to install and run simple calculations with HelixMC, and breifly summarizes the code organization, useful curated database, and available examples.
+This tutorial demonstrates how to install and run simple calculations with HelixMC, and breifly summarizes available examples and bp-step paramerter database.
 For details on the classes and functions availble, please see :ref:`reference`.

 Install
 =======

 Currently HelixMC has only been tested on Linux.
 It should run on other Unix-like system (e.g. Mac OS X).
-The following packages are also required to HelixMC.
+The following packages are also required by HelixMC.
 The versions we used are given in parathesis.

 * Python (2.7.3)